HanzHerdel/draketech/README.md

 `docker-compose up --build`

+*Note: tokens only last 1 minute, refresh token not implemented yet*

 once the images be downloaded and the containers mounted the client side runs over http://localhost:3000, the products microservice on http://localhost:5000 and the auth microservice http://localhost:4000

 ## Arquitecture Diagram